-Note that #cpu_number has no effect if a board configuration file is specified using --jet_board_efg.
+Note that #cpu number has no effect if a board

 Description Use this option to specify which CPU to debug on a multi-core system.

 --jet_board_did=#cpu_number is applicable also when --jet_probe=cmsisdap is specified.

 Example Selecting the CPU on a multi-core device with a probe configuration file: